hyperpower/CarpioPlus/examples/README.md

-# Cases for Carpio Project
+# Examples for Carpio Project

-This folder include all the test cases for Carpio project.
+This folder include all the examples for Carpio project.

 ## Table of Content